swl10/pyslet/doc/odatav2/memexample.rst

 implementations of the EntityCollection object to the model so that, in future, the EntitySet can be opened using the same API described previously in
-:doc:`odatav2_consumer`.
+:doc:`consumer`.
 From this point on we don't need to refer to the container again as we can just open the EntitySet directly from the model.
 That object is the heart of our application, blink and you've missed it.